margoglvz/margoglvz/README.md

 # Hi!
 My name is Margaret! 🪷

-I am a 3rd year Computer Science major at UC Irvine, specializing in Intelligent Systems and minoring in Bioinformatics and Health Informatics.
+I am a 3rd year Computer Science major at UC Irvine, specializing in Intelligent Systems and minoring in Health Informatics.

 **Email: 📫**margaretgalvez05@gmail.com